 How soon will my child recover?

-Most children make a full recovery.
-However, the hernia can come back.
+Most children make a full recovery and can return to normal activities.

 An inguinal hernia is a common condition.
 It is caused by the contents of the abdomen pushing down towards the scrotum or labia.
 If left untreated, an inguinal hernia can cause serious complications.